CapEx vs. OpEx: What’s the difference?

 Businesses can streamline their management of CapEx and OpEx through automation, which enhances workflow efficiency and reduces errors.

-Can you give examples of CapEx and OpEx?
+What are examples of CapEx and OpEx?

 Examples of CapEx include purchasing machinery and buildings, while OpEx covers costs like rent, utilities, and employee salaries.